-We are working together to bring to justice those causing ASB and provide support for people affected by it.
+We are working together to bring to justice those causing anti-social behaviour and provide support for people affected by it.

-We continually strive to provide a high level of service, but recognise that there are occasions when we don't get it right first time.
+We always strive to provide a high level of service, but recognise that there may be times when we don't get it quite right.
 This is where the Community Trigger comes in.

 The Community Trigger

 The Community Trigger gives people affected by ASB the right to request a review of their case, if their concerns have not been dealt with, or acted upon, and organisations have been unable to resolve the serious persistent, or targeted, anti-social behaviour successfully.